Devashish-Sonawane/Big-Foot/Assignment_3/README.md

 - Dataset1/BFRO_vis_1.json

 ### Visualization 2:
-- Execute MapJson.py in and navigate to Big-Foot\Assignment_3\Scripts\task1\vis2 to create a copy of the json used in this visualization.
+- Execute MapJson.py in (Big-Foot\Assignment_3\Scripts\task1\vis2) from the Assignment_3 folder to create a copy of the json used in this visualization.
 - visualization_2.html uses a embedded visualization stored in:

 https://observablehq.com/d/c6f9d60f9efa8eb3